ksower/PNIe/README.md

 # PNIe

 This is a program I made for my school graduation work.
 Please forgive me if the code is hard to understand.
+This program is a chrome extension.
+If you search for 'PNIe' in the Chrome Web Store, you can add it to your Chrome and use it.
+This program may be immature as it is not intended for commercialization.

 ## Intro